tiramisulabs/seyfert-docs/src/content/docs/components/collectors.md

 But seyfert implements just a simply `filter` option when creating the collector which expects a callback that returns a boolean.

+We are going to implement the filter for filtering the user who ran the interaction and filter the interaction only for button interactions.

 ```ts ins={33} showLineNumbers copy

 import {